mikedonnici/mikedonnici.github.io/README.md

 *Canberra & Remote | Sep 2019 - Nov 2020*

 - Engineering of microservices for healthcare application - Go, Kotlin, Postgres, Kafka
-- Development of a prototype data analyisis component - Python
+- Development of a prototype data analysis component - Python
 - Assisting with DevOps tasks - AWS, Linux, Docker, Jenkins

 **Online Service Manager, Cardiac Society of Australia and New Zealand**